 The questionnaire designed and delivered through email with a link to Survey Monkey was the first step of contact to establish status and responsibility in regards to the design and implementation of the entry test tools.
 Questions 1-4 related to demographics such as language spoken at home, music education contexts, years of participation and areas of responsibility for the test.
-The style of 10 questions included multiple choices, rated and ranked opinions and commentary based on the overarching topic of the identification of gifted music primary school leavers for entry to a specialist music secondary school.

-This collective case study was used to inform and reveal aspects about the nature of change in the context of the Con High entry test process.
+The 10 sample questions comprised multiple choices, rated and ranked opinions and commentaries based on the overarching topic of the identification of gifted music primary school leavers for entry to specialist music high school.
+A case study is one wherein the intended phenomenon is bounded and linked to the data collection.
+Being a finite number of cases, categorisation of the phenomenon as a case study is allowed and therefore avoids some of the practical issues of participant availability, external deadlines and manageability of data if a boundary is not established (Stark & Torrance, 2005).
+This collective case study was used to inform and reveal aspects about the nature of change in the context of this specialist music secondary school.